Eschatologue/CM_wiki/docs/gameplay/phb/combat.md

 The Initiative of a controlled mount changes to match yours when you mount it.
 It moves on your turn as you direct it, and it has only three action options during that turn: Dash, Disengage, and Dodge.
 A controlled mount can move and act even on the turn that you mount it.

-In contrast, an independent mount–one that lets you ride but ignores your control—retains its place in the Initiative order and moves and acts as it likes.
+In contrast, an independent mount-one that lets you ride but ignores your control—retains its place in the Initiative order and moves and acts as it likes.

 ### Falling Off